fpdavis/Nibbler-Twisted-Tale/README.md

    * Remove player directions from Nibbler class
    * Remove direction initialization from InitializePlayers()
    * Move Keypressed into PlayerControl class
+* Need to add a real Pause screen
 * Better mouse controls - The mouse is currently just a "suggestion" as to which direction to go for Nibbler.
 		Make it set a point for the Pathfinder algorythm.
 * Add Game Over screen with results